 If that were the case, the money would be paid to the Leave.EU campaign, not as a donation directly to UKIP as an political party.
 The reason the Electoral Commission has registered it as a donation is very simple – it’s a donation.

-If this is correct it means that Kate Hoey misled the BBC and the public.
-The only conceivable reason the money would be paid to UKIP would be if UKIP had paid out costs on behalf of Labour Leave – but Labour Leave has lots of cash via its multi-millionaire director and Leave enthusiast John Mills.
+The only realistic way the money would be repaid to UKIP – as opposed to donated – would be if UKIP had paid out costs on behalf of Labour Leave – but Labour Leave has lots of cash via its multi-millionaire director and Leave enthusiast John Mills.

 This blog will be contacting the Electoral Commission for comment tomorrow, but at the moment the assertion of the UKIP source looks more likely than Ms Hoey’s excuse for the transaction.

-If proven to be a donation, all the MPs (Hoey, Frank Field and the awful John Mann) who support Labour Leave, along with its directors who are members, should be expelled from the Labour party immediately.
+If proven to be a donation, all the MPs (Hoey, Frank Field and the awful John Mann) who support Labour Leave, along with its directors if they are members, would be liable to immediate expulsion from the Labour party.